Quantum Plasma Creation near a Magnetar: Implications for Magnetar Behavior

 The problem posed by magnetar electrodynamics has a few aspects.
 1. Where do currents flow outside the star and how smooth is the pattern of crustal shearing?
 2. How is $e^\pm$ plasma sustained in the magnetosphere and in what kinetic state?
 3. How closely tied is the energetically dominant hard X-ray emission of a quiescent magnetar to the processes sustaining the current?

-A popular approach to modelling the hard X-ray emission of a magnetar is to posit the acceleration of relativistic charges in the polar zone.
+A popular approach to modelling the hard X-ray emission of a magnetar is to posit the acceleration of relativistic charges in parts of the magnetosphere where $B < B_{\rm Q}$.
 Outflowing charges reaching $150-300$ km from the star will resonantly upscatter keV photons with a hard spectrum \citep{Fernandez2007,Baring2007}.
-This process has been connected self-consistently to the relativistic double layer plasma state \citep{Beloborodov2013a}.
+This process has been connected self-consistently to the relativistic double layer plasma state \citep{Beloborodov2013a,Wadiasingh2018}.
 It is challenging in this picture to explain a rapid increase in hard X-ray output that is {\it not} accompanied by a prompt surge in the spindown torque.
 The rapidity of the luminosity increase implies a concentration of the driving crustal motions around the pole.

 \cite{Thompson2020} demonstrated how hard-spectrum X-ray emission follows directly from a state of pair annihilation-creation equilibrium in zones of high current density.
-These twists zones could form anywhere in the inner magnetosphere.
+These twist zones could form anywhere in the inner magnetosphere.
 The emission spectrum produced at moderate dissipation rates carries the direct signature of a QED process ($e^\pm$ annihilation) operating in magnetic fields above $\sim 10^{14}$ G. We have examined the global consequences of this process, especially for the polar zones that control the spindown torque, radio emission and emergent X-ray pulse profile.

 With this aim, we developed a MC description of non-local pair creation around a magnetar.
 The rate for $\gamma + \gamma \rightarrow e^+ + e^-$ is enhanced by a factor $\sim B/B_{\rm Q}$ in the super-strong magnetic field; the kinematic constraints on $e^\pm$ pair creation are also relaxed compared with an unmagnetized vacuum.
 We consider a range of dissipative structures anchored at intermediate latitudes, away from the magnetic poles, and include the expansion in gamma ray exposure due to gravitational lensing.
 These calculations provide a benchmark demonstrating the sort of resolution required to represent the physics in a fully three-dimensional and general relativistic particle-in-cell simulation.